changeworld/azure-docs.pl-pl/articles/hdinsight/hdinsight-hadoop-r-scaler-sparkr.md

 ```

-## <a name="splitting-data-for-training-and-test"></a>Dzielenie danych do szkolenia i testowania
+## <a name="splitting-data-for-training-and-test"></a>Dzielenie danych do treningu i testowania

-Korzystamy z rxDataStep, aby podzielić dane 2012 do testowania i zachować resztę do szkoleń:
+Używamy rxDataStep, aby podzielić dane z 2012 r. do testowania i zachować resztę do treningu:

 ```
 # split out the training data